 Year 5 and 6: Guitar Composition Project with Paul Griffiths

 Last year, Year 5 and 6 took part in a composition project with guitarist and composer Paul Griffiths.
 The two year groups wrote new compositions and performed these during an in-school sharing on the afternoon of June 23rd and at Wigmore Hall on July 12th.
 The compositions were based on the theme ‘Stepping Up’ – the Year 5s were focusing on stepping up to be the new school leaders this year, and Year 6 were focusing on leaving a positive legacy at this school before they stepped up to secondary school.

-This year Flora Gardens will have the experience, resources and knowledge to work with Wigmore Hall Learning and TBMH to co-create a programme of activity in Years 2 and 3.
-To encourage a culture of music-making throughout Flora Gardens, there will be opportunities throughout the partnership to deliver supporting activities outside of the core activity, and we will support the school to gain Arts Mark status and for children to achieve Arts Award Discover and Explore awards through the Partner School Programme activity.
+To encourage a culture of music-making throughout Flora Gardens, there have been opportunities throughout the partnership to deliver supporting activities outside of the core activity, and the school is being supported in gaining Arts Mark status and for pupils to achieve Arts Award Discover and Explore awards through the Partner School Programme activity.

 Find out More

 If you are interested in finding out more about this programme and how you can get involved, please contact Stacey Campkin – email@example.com for more information.

 Did you know that your children can take part in choirs, play in bands, and learn instruments in your

 local area?
 Visit or visit www.triboroughmusichub.org to find out more!